andrejlukic/nlp-opinion-mining/README.md

 #### Sentiment Analysis evaluation

+The result of the sentiment analysis is considerably better despite two obvious flaws: using a Naive-Bayes classifier trained on the movie review dataset and not separating sentiment in sentences, that contain more than one feature.
+The sentiment is calculated per sentence and all features, that were detected in the sentence receive the score:

 |	Name	|	TP	|	FN	|	FP	|	Recall	|	Precision	|	F-score	|
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|
 |	Apex_AD2600_Progressive_scan_DVD player.txt	|	45	|	6	|	42	|	0.88	|	0.52	|	0.65	|